PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Aspidosperma'

-    Retrieving data for taxon 'Astronium'

-    Retrieving data for taxon 'Attalea'

-    Retrieving data for taxon 'Bactris'

-    Retrieving data for taxon 'Banara'

-    Retrieving data for taxon 'Bauhinia'

     Retrieving data for taxon 'Bentamantha'

-    Retrieving data for taxon 'Bignonia'

-    Retrieving data for taxon 'Bonellia'

-    Retrieving data for taxon 'Bronwenia'

     Retrieving data for taxon 'Brosimum'

-    Retrieving data for taxon 'Brownea'

-    Retrieving data for taxon 'Bulnesia'

     Retrieving data for taxon 'Bunchosia'

-    Retrieving data for taxon 'Bursera'

-    Retrieving data for taxon 'Caesalpinia'

-    Retrieving data for taxon 'Calliandra'

-    Retrieving data for taxon 'Callicarpa'

-    Retrieving data for taxon 'Callichlamys'

-    Retrieving data for taxon 'Calycophyllum'

-    Retrieving data for taxon 'Calyptranthes'

-    Retrieving data for taxon 'Capparidastrum'

     Retrieving data for taxon 'Capparis'